-Subsequent to the publication of the preliminary results, in 2013, additional metallurgical work, on the original and new whole core composites, focused on optimizing gravity and rougher flotation results over a broader range of head grades.
-At present the preliminary test work performed to date indicates overall Au and Ag recoveries from a combination of flotation and gravity concentration and intensive leaching of this combined concentrate to average 90% for Au and Ag across all geologic domains.
-Further PFS-level metallurgical test work focussing on process optimization is currently underway on existing and fresh domain samples collected from whole drill core.
-This program will focus on the optimisation of the gravity/bulk flotation/concentrate intensive leaching process with lock cycle cleaner flotation tests and intensive leaching test work on the resulting concentrates.
-Offsite refining of the concentrates will also be evaluated.
+Subsequent to the publication of the preliminary results in 2013, additional metallurgical work, on the original and new whole core composites, focused on optimizing gravity and rougher flotation results over a broader range of head grades.
+This work indicates overall Au and Ag recoveries from a combination of flotation and gravity concentration and intensive leaching of this combined concentrate to average 90% for Au and Ag across all geologic domains.
+Further PFS-level metallurgical test work focussing on process optimization is currently underway on variability samples collected from fresh drill core.
+This program will focus on the optimisation of the gravity/bulk flotation/concentrate and intensive leaching process.

-Engineering and Development Steps
+Next Engineering and Development Steps

-The Company has embarked upon a Pre-Feasibility Engineering Program.
-Apart from further metallurgical studies, the work outlined includes geo-mechanical and geotechnical drilling, static geochemical tests to characterise rock chemistry and long lead time environmental and water monitoring.
-Work underway currently includes additional metallurgical studies, environmental baseline monitoring such as flora and fauna studies, climate monitoring, water quality sampling and surface water hydrology monitoring.
+The Company has initiated work towards a Pre-Feasibility Study.
+Apart from further metallurgical studies (underway), the work initiated includes geo-mechanical (field work completed) and geotechnical (underway) drilling, static geochemical test work (underway) to characterise rock chemistry and long lead time environmental and water monitoring.
+Other work underway currently includes environmental baseline monitoring such as flora and fauna studies, climate monitoring, water quality sampling and surface water hydrology monitoring.
+A NI 43-101 technical report for the Ixtaca Deposit PEA Update was filed on SEDAR (www.sedar.com) on October 17, 2014.